ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Backport of stm32f7 add DTCM to heap and use it on F7 (#6865)
-message: Backport of stm32f7 add DTCM to heap and use it on F7 (#6865)

 * Backport:stm32f7: stm32_allocateheap: allow use DTCM memory for heap